powsybl/pypowsybl/docs/user_guide/network_visualization.rst

     - edge_info_parameters: type of info displayed (default value: info_side_external=EdgeInfoType.ACTIVE_POWER, info_middle_side1=EdgeInfoType.EMPTY, info_middle_side2=EdgeInfoType.EMPTY, info_side_internal=EdgeInfoType.EMPTY)
     - scale_factor: factor of which the whole NAD will be scaled (default value 1.0)
     - timeout_seconds: timeout in seconds for the force layout (default value 10.)
+    - edge_info_included: if true, the resulting SVG will contain the edge info data.
+If false, this data will only be in the metadata.
+    - voltage_level_legends_included: if true, the resulting SVG will contain the voltage level legends data.
+If false, this data will only be in the metadata.